Aaron Rodgers envisions championship glory with the Jets, inspired by Mets’ legacy

 “I think you have to take your mind there so you can start to understand the manifestation of these dreams and thoughts,” Rodgers said.
 “And coincidentally enough, last night I was watching the 30-for-30 on the ’86 Mets.”
 “I was always a big Kevin Mitchell fan growing up… And Kevin was on the ’86 Mets, he was a rookie and he had the second hit of the [10th] inning [of Game 6] and actually scored the tying run on the wild pitch when Mookie Wilson was at bat.”

-Rodgers recognized the passionate support of Mets fans and their connection to Jets fans, sharing the fervor and excitement of a long-awaited championship.
+Rodgers recognized the passionate support of Mets fans and their connection to Jets fans, sharing the fervour and excitement of a long-awaited championship.
 With the Jets absent from the playoffs for over a decade and lacking a Super Bowl appearance since Joe Namath’s iconic win in 1969, Rodgers acknowledged the special significance of bringing a championship back to New York.

 “But the reason I’m telling the story is that the Mets fans, many Mets fans are Jets fans, obviously the Jets used to be in Long Island and a ton of fans from that area.”
 Rodgers continued, “And you see just the reaction from the Mets fans was so incredible during that time….you realize how special it would be to win a championship anywhere, obviously, but I think especially here in New York with a team that hasn’t been in the playoffs in 12 years and obviously hasn’t been back to the Super Bowl since Broadway Joe.”